4 Best Short-Term Health Insurance Companies (2025)

 Should I buy short-term insurance?

 Most of the time, a short-term plan is not a good idea.
-That's because these plans typically have worse coverage than regular marketplace plans, which make them a poor choice if you have other options.
+That's because these plans typically have worse coverage than regular marketplace plans, which makes them a poor choice if you have other options.

 What does short-term insurance not cover?